team-rocket-we-are-blasting-of-again/System-Integration-Assignment-5/README.md

 Our system handles real time transactions of orders.

-We review transaction requests, that are the validated and filtered and in the end our processor provides real time data through a websocket connection with the client.
+We review transaction requests, that are then validated and filtered and in the end our processor provides real time data through a websocket connection with the client.

 ### 3.1 Example flow